Monkatraz/mainframe/README.md

 Create a replacement wiki-like system for the SCP-Wiki.
   * Navigate to user generated pages
     - A slick, clean editor
-    - Page sources use an HTML templating language
+    - Page sources use Markdown
     - Search support
   * Users can create accounts and can use mild personalization features
     - Author pages